wolfgangr/SDM2rrd/docs/worker-scripts.md

 my $interval_shift = 7 ; # seconds shift from even interval
 ```
 ... yields runs at seconds 7, 22, 37, 52 counted from start of the minute.
-This tuned out to deliver quite stable reading.
+This turned out to deliver quite stable reading.
 At an rrd step rate of 30 s = lowest RRA heartbeat this means 2 datapoints being merged into one rrd value.
 Higher rates tend to overload the MODBUS, as it seems.
 Be aware that TCP transmission control ends at the USR.
 There is no control layer on the MODBUS section.
 However, there is random time lag introduced by the network.
 Thus, nasty things may happen.
 CRC check helps a lot.